Monica Rubin Owner

 Dylan Gross Regional Manager, Music Director, Bass Guitar Teacher, Guitar Teacher, Drum Teacher, Keys Teacher, Vocal Teacher

 Dylan's training is classical and jazz but his heart is all rock n' roll.
 Coming to School of Rock as a multi-instrumentalist, he took the school by storm and quickly became the Assistant General Manager.
 With a Music Education degree from Five Towns College and now a Master's Degree in Music Education from Hofstra University, Dylan has had the incredible opportuniy to perform in chamber orchestra, jazz orchestra and theatre orchestra on multiple instruments including the upright and electric bass.
 Of course when not a part of the orchestra he toured with local rock bands playing drums, keys and the bass!
 A lesson with Dylan means a lesson in theory, ear training, performance and exposure to multiple genres of music.
 He is our Regional Manager and Music Director at School of Rock Rockville Centre.

-Sam Coughlin Assistant Music Director, Vocal Teacher, Bass Guitar Teacher
+Sam Coughlin Assistant Music Director, Singing Teacher, Bass Guitar Teacher

 Chris Bedward Guitar Teacher, Bass Guitar Teacher